CloudBoost/developers/en/security/roles.md

 </span>

-#Check if if the user is in a role.
+#Check if if the user is in a role

 If you want to check if the user is in the role then you can do this by